Tenant Credit Checks

-The renter initiates the process by completing a rental application form that requests all the information required to conduct a credit check.
+The renter initiates the process by completing a rental application form that requests all the information required to conduct a credit check (CC).

-The landlord or letting agent will use credit reference agencies that specialise in conducting credit checks on tenants.
+The landlord or letting agent will use a credit reference agency that specialises in conducting (CC) on tenants.

-However, a credit check is a landlord’s consideration when letting a property to a potential tenant.
+However, a (CC) is a landlord’s consideration when letting a property to a potential tenant.

-A credit check will obtain your bad credit score; however, the credit check will also include a previous landlord reference.
+A (CC) will obtain your bad credit score; however, the credit check includes a previous landlord reference.

 Suppose the credit limit on credit cards is close to its limit.
 In that case, most credit reference agencies will consider this as a negative signal.

 Previous landlords’ reference would ascertain if the prospective tenant paid the rent on time and all monthly payments of rent were paid.